mathieu-coingt/infomaniak-ssh-php-version/README.md

-# INFOMANIAK webhosting bashrc
+# Infomaniak webhosting bashrc

-INFOMANIAK webhosting offers SSH access to your account.
-This bashrc switches the PHP cli version as configured in your ``.php-version``.
+Infomaniak webhosting offers SSH access to your account.

+This ``.bashrc`` switches the **PHP cli version** as configured in your ``.php-version``.

 ## How to use it

-1/ To install this ``.bashrc``, open an SSH connexion to your webhosting account
+1/ To install this ``.bashrc``, open an SSH connexion to your webhosting account.

-2/ Then get the latest version from github and profit:
+2/ Then get the latest version from github and profit :

 ```shell
 wget https://raw.githubusercontent.com/mathieu-coingt/infomaniak-ssh-php-version/main/.bashrc -O $HOME/.bashrc
 ```
 ```shell
 source $HOME/.bashrc
 ```

-3/ Finally, you have to create ``.php-version`` file in your folders where you want to change you PHP cli version.
+3/ Finally, you have to create a ``.php-version`` file in your folders where you want to change you PHP cli version : [see exemple in this repository](.php-version).

-In it, juste write the PHP version you want to use : 8.0 or 7.4  or 7.3 or 5.6
+Just write in this file the PHP version you want to use.
+Possible values are the one you can choose in your Infomaniak manager :
+* 8.0
+* 7.4
+* 7.3
+* 7.2
+* 5.6

 ## Enhanced the prompt